-Because contact lenses temporarily alter corneal shape, patients who are interested in LASIK vision correction should stop wearing their contact lenses for a time before LASIK.
+Because contact lenses temporarily alter the shape of the cornea, patients interested in LASIK vision correction should stop wearing their contact lenses for a minimum of two weeks if they wear soft contacts, or six weeks if they wear hard contacts, before the testing is completed for the surgical correction.
 Your doctor is often able to obtain a general idea of whether you might benefit from LASIK even if you are wearing contacts, but you will still have to be out of contacts for a time prior to final testing and treatment.

 The Avery Eye Clinic team will evaluate each of these complex factors when you receive your thorough eye examination.
 We will help determine if you are a candidate.
 Our goal is to provide the safest and most effective treatment for you.
 Once we have determined your options, we will recommend a customized treatment that is best for your specific needs.